 Summer is a time for relaxed schedules and longer days.
 As we look ahead to the summer days, we also want to keep your kids learning all summer even if it’s just in small ways.
-Here are 25 fun things to do in summer at home and also help your kids keep learning, too.
+Here are 25 fun things to do in summer at home when bored.

 Most moms wonder what to do with kids during in summer?
 How do you keep your kids active and busy without letting them sleep in too much and play on electronic devices all day.
 These summer boredom busters will keep your kids active and happy all summer.

 Fun Summer Activities at Home